DarkSnakeGang/FastSnakeStats/README.md

 cd FastSnakeStats

 # Start local development server
-python -m http.server 8000
-# or use any local web server
+# Use any local web server of your choice
 ```

 #### Cache Management Scripts